The best person for the job – hands down

 Not only is Shrikant sharing the most up-to-date strategies and therapies with his counterparts in India, he is also helping to bridge the communication gap between disciplines.
 “Sometimes the surgeons don’t talk to the hand therapists and vice versa.
 Breaking down silos is critically important so we can all share information that benefits patients.”

 At the request of the Education Committee of the International Federation of Societies for Hand Therapy (IFSHT), Shrikant was invited to impart his knowledge in Sri Lanka as well.
-He jokingly declaring the invitation wasn’t just about his expertise.
+He jokingly declared the invitation wasn’t just about his expertise.
 “It proves challenging in Asia when teachers are from Australia or the United Kingdom; the accents pose a problem.
 I think I was chosen not only because of my experience but because of my Indian accent,” he smiles.

 Through talks and clinics in both countries, Shrikant was able to impart his wisdom upon eager-to-learn clinicians.
 “They do exceptional work in India and Sri Lanka.
 I was there to enhance the practice of hand therapy and recommend best practices to ensure patients are referred to therapy before muscles develop poor function.
 Early movement is key, as it results in less scar tissue formation, and better healing and mobility.